Conflicts Arise

 Background

 Kim’s background includes being a 1985 honors graduate of the University of Notre Dame Law School and a Phi Beta Kappa graduate of the University of Missouri-Columbia.
-She began her law practice with Lord, Bissell and Brook, a large defense firm based in Chicago, Illinois, before joining Illinois State Comptroller Dawn Clark Netsch as Associate General Counsel.
+She began her law practice with Lord, Bissell and Brook, a large defense firm based in Chicago, Illinois, and later joined Illinois State Comptroller Dawn Clark Netsch as Associate General Counsel.
 In 1995, Kim was named University Legal Counsel at Southern Illinois University Edwardsville (SIUE), and in 2007, she began a legal practice focusing on mediations and arbitrations.
 For four years, she joined a sole practitioner in a Plaintiff’s employment practice and participated in numerous trials.
 She worked for over five years as a mediator with the Equal Employment Opportunity Commission (EEOC).

 Kim uses her experiences in a big firm, small sole practitioner and as an in-house counsel to look beyond the immediate problem and find a workable long-term solution.